-The appliance will apply the settings after a few seconds.
-The end time will be shown on the display.
-Once the appliance starts, the time will begin counting down.
+The appliance applies the settings after a few seconds.
+The end time is shown in the display.
+Once the appliance starts, the time begins counting down.

 The cooking time has elapsed

 An audible signal will sound.
 The appliance will stop heating.
 The cooking time will be zero on the display.